2015 AFC Women's Futsal Championship

 The 2015 AFC Women's Futsal Championship was the first edition of the AFC Women's Futsal Championship, the biennial international futsal championship organized by the Asian Football Confederation (AFC) for the women's national teams of Asia.
-The tournament was held in Nilai, Malaysia between September 21–26, 2015.
+The tournament was held in Nilai, Malaysia, between 21 and 26 September 2015.

 Qualified teams

 A total of eight AFC member national teams participated in the tournament.
 The event invitations were based on participation in the previous two editions of the Asian Indoor and Martial Arts Games (2009 and 2013).